-\Last year represents the third year of declining domestic enrolments after six years of strong growth.
-The decline of 316 FTE from 2014/15 to 2015/16 was largely due to reductions in ESL activities, which were expected due to changes in ESL funding models and a reduction in contract training activities.
+^{}Last year represents the first year of increased domestic enrolments after three years of declining domestic enrolments.
+The decline of 316 FTE from 2014/15 to 2015/16 was largely due to reductions in ESL activities, which was expected due to changes in ESL funding models and a reduction in contract training activities.